jaminthorns/advent-of-code-2023/README.md

 Run `mix test` to run tests.

+Run `mix test --only day_<DAY>` to run tests for a specific day's solution.

 ## Solving Puzzles

+Run `mix solve <DAY>` to generate input and solution module files.

-Run `iex -S mix` to run an IEx session.
+Run `iex -S mix` to start an IEx session.

 Run `Solution.solve(day, part)`, where `day` is the day of the puzzle (`1` - `25`) and `part` is the part of the puzzle (`1` or `2`).